nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 When uploading files using the Amazon S3 provider, Nuxeo Drive will automatically use the accelerate endpoint when available.
 Resulting in faster uploads.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2279](https://jira.nuxeo.com/browse/NXDRIVE-2279)

+### File Integrity Checks

+There is a new option to disable the files integrity checks. </br>
+Set it to `True` to disable downloaded files integrity check.
+It is a needed option when the [managed blob store key strategy]({{page page='hotfixes-installation-notes-for-nuxeo-platform-lts-2019'}}#s3-direct-upload-of-5-gb-files) is set up on the server, because there is no logic digest filled, the application would not be able to validate such files.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2307](https://jira.nuxeo.com/browse/NXDRIVE-2307)

 ## Improvements